Paramus, New Jersey: Blue laws

-In addition to the state blue laws that apply to all of Bergen County, Paramus has even stricter restrictions preventing stores selling non-food items from opening on Sundays.
-These laws were enacted shortly after Garden State Plaza opened out of fear that the mall would cause high levels of congestion in the borough.
+In addition to the state blue laws that apply to all of Bergen County, Paramus has even stricter restrictions, preventing stores selling non-food items from opening at all on Sundays.
+These laws were enacted shortly after Garden State Plaza opened, out of fear that the mall would cause high levels of congestion in the borough.
 It is one of the last places in the United States to have such an extensive blue law.
-This law was called into question when a BJ's Wholesale Club opened at the Routes 4/17 junction.
+This law was called into question when a BJ's Wholesale Club opened at the junction between Routes 4/17.
 BJ's was allowed to open on Sundays, but is only allowed to sell food and basic necessities.
 The store has been structured to restrict access to items that cannot be purchased on Sunday.

-Local blue laws in Paramus were first proposed in 1957, while the Bergen Mall and Garden State Plaza were under construction.
-The legislation was motivated by fears that the two new malls would aggravate the already-severe highway congestion caused by local retail businesses along the borough's highways.
+Local blue laws in Paramus were first proposed in 1957, while the Bergen Mall and Garden State Plaza were both under construction.
+The legislation was motivated by fears that the two new malls would increase the already-severe highway congestion caused by local retail operations along the borough's highways.

-The Paramus Borough Code forbids the performance of any "worldly employment" on Sunday, with exceptions for charity, and the sale of newspapers, medicinal drugs, meals, prepared food and cigarettes, among a limited number of exceptions.
-Even work performed inside one's own home is prohibited on Sunday, though how this could be enforced is questionable.
+The Paramus Borough Code forbids the performance of any "worldly employment" on Sunday, with exceptions for charity, and the sale of newspapers, medicinal drugs, meals, prepared food and cigarettes, among a limited numbers of exceptions.
+Even work performed inside one's own home is prohibited on Sundays.
 In spite of its six-day shopping week, Paramus consistently has the most retail sales of any ZIP Code in the United States.

 More than 63% of Bergen County voters rejected a referendum on the ballot in 1993 that would have repealed the county's blue laws, though the Paramus restrictions would have remained in place.
-An unsuccessful 2010 proposal by Governor of New Jersey Chris Christie would have ended the state's blue laws (now only enforced in Bergen County), with the governor citing industry estimates that the $1.1 billion in added retail revenue on Sundays would generate an additional $65 million in sales taxes for the state.
+An unsuccessful 2010 proposal by Governor of New Jersey Chris Christie would have ended the state's blue laws, now only enforced in Bergen County, with the governor citing industry estimates that the $1.1 billion in added retail revenue on Sundays would generate an additional $65 million in sales taxes for the state.

 In November 2012, Governor Chris Christie issued an executive order temporarily suspending the blue laws in both Bergen County and Paramus due to the effects of Hurricane Sandy, a decision that was upheld despite a court challenge by the Borough of Paramus.
 The blue law suspension was in effect on Sunday, November 11, but was back in effect the following Sunday.